- Adobe Connect

 SafeConnect Network Access Control

-SafeConnect the Unversity's network access control technology which is used to provide wireless network services that comply with UND Network Access Control and Authentication Policy
+SafeConnect is the Unversity's network access control technology, which is used to provide wireless network services that comply with UND Network Access Control and Authentication Policy.

 - SafeConnect allows compliance with this policy by requiring users to authenticate with a username and password before allowing network access.
 Once authenticated, the system records the associated network address and how long it was used.
 That combination of data allows the campus to associate questionable network behavior with a specific user account and the person to whom that account was issued.